gilmp/python-development/README.md

 # Python-Development
 ___

-The python development is designed to enhance programing skills for indivuals with lack of programing knowledge.
+The python development is designed to enhance programing skills for individuals with lack of programing knowledge.

 ##  Python References
 ___